String Quartet No. 14 (Villa-Lobos)

-String Quartet No. 14 is the one of a series of seventeen works in the medium by the Brazilian composer Heitor Villa-Lobos, and was written in 1953.
-A performance lasts approximately seventeen minutes.
+String Quartet No. 14 is the one of a series of seventeen works in the medium by the Brazilian composer Heitor Villa-Lobos.
+Villa-Lobos composed this quartet in Rio de Janeiro in 1953 on a commission from the University of Michigan for the Stanley Quartet (Gilbert Ross and Emil Raab, violins; Robert Courte, viola; Oliver Edel, cello), to whom the score is dedicated.

-History

-Villa-Lobos composed his Fourteenth Quartet in Rio de Janeiro in 1953 on a commission from the University of Michigan for the Stanley Quartet (Gilbert Ross and Emil Raab, violins; Robert Courte, viola; Oliver Edel, cello), to whom the score is dedicated.
-The Stanley Quartet gave the first performance in Ann Arbor as part of the sixty-ninth concert of the University of Michigan School of Music's 1953–54 season on Tuesday, 9 March 1954.
+The Stanley Quartet gave the first performance in Ann Arbor as part of the 69th concert of the University of Michigan School of Music's 1953–54 season on Tuesday, 9 March 1954.
 It was preceded on the programme by Haydn's Quartet in C Major, Op.
-74, No. 1, and followed by Beethoven's Quartet in B-flat major, Op.
+74, No. 1, and followed by Beethoven's Quartet in B♭ major, Op.
 130.

+A typical performance lasts approximately 17 minutes.

 Analysis

 As with most of Villa-Lobos's quartets, there are four movements: